DRAG

 Documents: Passport or Kimlik, rental agreement, tax number, and a valid Turkish phone number.

 Important Notes: Contracts are usually 1 to 2 years, and early termination may incur a penalty.
-The monthly cost for an unlimited 100 Mbps package can range from 90 to 190 Turkish Lira.
+The monthly cost for an unlimited 100 Mbps fiber package in 2026 can range from 350 to 600 Turkish Lira.

 Important Tips and Recommendations